antebudimir/eslint-plugin-vanilla-extract/README.md

 - Handles complex cases like nested objects, arrays of styles, and pseudo selectors
 - Works with camelCase properties as used in vanilla-extract
 - Additional linting rules for enhanced code quality (see roadmap for upcoming features)
+- Automatic wrapper function detection - works with custom wrapper functions that call vanilla-extract APIs, using reference tracking to apply all rules regardless of how vanilla-extract functions are wrapped

 ## Requirements